AbdoMohaamed/AbdoMohaamed/README.md

 # <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="50"> My Skills!
 I am Abdelmaboud , a highly motivated and dedicated full stack developer with a strong background in web development and a specialization in .NET framework.
 With a Bachelor's degree in Computer science from Modern Academy, I possess a solid foundation in both business and technology.
 With two years of experience in the web development field, I have successfully delivered high-quality projects, showcasing my proficiency in front-end and backend development using technologies like HTML, CSS, JavaScript, and frameworks such as ASP.NET and MVC.
 <br/>
-- Professional Experience in .Net Framework.
+- Professional Experience in .Net Framework./n
-- Working knowledge with Visual Studio, C#, SQL Server, RESTful APIs, and MVC.
+- Working knowledge with Visual Studio, C#, SQL Server, RESTful APIs, and MVC./n
 - Working experience with third-party libraries, Payment Gateway like Stipe, and APIs.
 - Familiar with JIRA, Git (GitHub, Bitbucket, GitLab).
 - Solid understanding of the full web app development life cycle.